Kings vs. Warriors Injury Report Today - April 30

 Kings Season Insights

-- The Kings rank first in the NBA with 117 points scored per 100 possessions, and 23rd in the league defensively with 114.1 points conceded per 100 possessions.
+- The Kings' 117 points per 100 possessions on offense rank first in the NBA, and the 114.1 points they allow per 100 possessions rank 23rd in the league.

 Kings vs. Warriors Betting Info